CS171/2016-cs171-website/project.md

 ## Grading Criteria
 The entire project is worth 40% of the entire grade, the specific break-down of the individual project parts is shown here:

-* Project Proposal: 2%
+* Project Proposal: 5%
 * Initial and Detailed project plan: 10%
-* Individual Vis Methods Exploration Homework: 3%
-* Vis Methods Exploration Poster: 5%
 * Process Book: 5%
 * Project Video and Webpage: 5%
-* Project re-design: 10%
+* Project re-design: 15%
 * Prototype V1: 20%
 * Prototype V2 + Final Project: 40%